 The Netherlands is home to the largest and most powerful offshore wind turbine in the world

-The world’s largest and most powerful offshore wind turbine has been installed in Rotterdam and they are all set to test it out in the next five years.
+The world’s largest and most powerful offshore wind turbine has been installed in Rotterdam and is being tested out until 2024 after which it’ll go into 15 years of regular service.
 The Haliade-X 12 MW is designed to be set up at sea, where the winds are stronger and blows more often.
 In general, larger wind turbines create higher energy at lower costs as compared to the ones that are extensively used right now.
 This testing period will also help TNO research on how to build more of these large turbines.